 A vertical application may provide the application enabler layer with specific information defining the conditions for the situation of interest.
 When such conditions are met, the application enabler layer shall be able to provide the vertical application with a report together with the relevant information.

 The information required to define the situation of interest may include, but is not limited to, basic parameters such as a specific geographical area, state information, or conditions (e.g., speed, distance).
 Furthermore, depending on the requirements of the vertical application, more detailed and complex conditional information may be specified, such as indicators of a disaster in a specific area, tracking of the movement of a target UE over a defined time period together with environmental status information around the UE, or detection of unauthorized UE entry into a specific area, etc.

 Thus, in 5G wireless sensing each vertical application may specify a single sensing service requirement (e.g. object detection) or a combination of multiple requirements (e.g. detect-and-avoid, no-transmit zone enforcement), and request them to the application enabler layer.
 Therefore, the application enabler layer shall be able to handle these application requirements, and shall dynamically provide the necessary capabilities to fulfil sensing requirements.

+In addition, in the present document, KI#2, KI#3, and KI#4 address the utilization of sensing results for UAV, spatial map, and V2X services, respectively.
+It is necessarily to study whether common function(s) can be captured from these specific services.

 4.1.2 Open Issues